• Clerc Center

 Acquire …

-a better understanding of the technological and disparity implications of the COVID-19 pandemic on special education
+a better understanding of the technological and disparity implications of the COVID-19 pandemic on deaf education and special education

 Engage …